pranav-patil/spring-microservices/README.md

         $ sudo -E docker-compose up -d

+### Testing Microservices using Postman

+[Postman](https://www.getpostman.com/) is a client to test various HTTP services.
+[Download Postman](https://www.getpostman.com/downloads/) and install in your system.
+Open postman application, go to `File` -> `Import` opening import dialog.
+Click on `Choose Files` to import and select the [spring-microservices.postman_collection.json](spring-microservices.postman_collection.json) from the repository.
+After import you see the collection `spring-microservices` on the left-side menu.
+Referring the [postman docs](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/), create environment, create variables namely `hostname` and select the environment before sending service requests.

 ### Docker Setup Notes

 * The above **docker-compose up -d** command would create all the containers and start all the services parallelly in background.
 Since virtually all the services are dependent on few core services namely postgres-service, config-service, discovery-service and authorization-service, this would cause other services to fail and restart again until they establish successful connections with core services.
 * It is important to note that docker-compose detects changes in the environment variables compared to existing service instance running with different environment variables.
 On launching a new service which depends on an already existing service whose environment variables are altered, docker-compose would first trigger recreation of existing (dependent) service instance with the current system environment variables before creating the launched instance.